KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 # Speed test and memory full issue:
 LLM and CLIP cannot be split (as can be done with UNET).
 They must be loaded in their entirety.
-Therefore, to get good speed, you cannot exceed the VRAM overflow.
+Therefore, VRAM overflows are bad.
 **Check in task manager if VRAM is getting full (which is causing slowdown)**.

 Memory overflow (speed down):